Supinator muscle: Etymology

 The term "supinator" can also refer more generally to a muscle that causes supination of a part of the body.
 In older texts, the term "supinator longus" was used to refer to the brachioradialis, and "supinator brevis" was used to describe the muscle now known as the supinator.

 Additional images

+Dissection of posterior aspect of right-sided forearm and hand, depicting deep muscles.
+(From Piersol's Anatomy.)

 Bones of left forearm.
 Anterior aspect.

 Bones of left forearm.
 Posterior aspect.

 Front of the left forearm.
 Deep muscles.

-Posterior surface of the forearm.
+Posterior surface of the left forearm.
 Deep muscles.

 Ulnar and radial arteries.
 Deep view.
+Right upper limb.

 Arteries of the back of the forearm and hand.
+Right upper limb.